-It is understood that one of the draws of any MUN Conference is the after hours "informal caucusing."
+It is understood that one of the draws of any MUN Conference is the after-hours "informal caucusing."
 An informal meeting area will be announced in the Conference Program, which Representatives will be encouraged to use after hours.
 Gatherings in hotel sleeping areas are strongly discouraged; these could very easily disturb other guests in the hotel, reflecting poorly on both participating schools and on the Conference.

 AMUN encourages all participants to attend our Representative Dance on Monday evening of the Conference.
 Attire matching the Dance theme is encouraged, although not required.
-This year's theme is "Roaring Twenties."
-Travel back in time to the era of Prohibition, Flappers, Speakeasies, Jazz, and the Great Gatsby to celebrate AMUN's 20th Anniversary by turning the Hilton's ballroom into a 1920s hotspot.
+This year's theme is "Country Club."
+Deep down, do you want to be a Real HousewifeTM, vacation in the Hamptons, moonlight as a golf pro, or play tennis with a cardigan tied around your neck?
+If you do, then this dance theme's for you; you can try out the outfits and the affectations without judgment.
+Well. . . maybe not without judgment, for the country club gossip is vicious, but at least without getting weird looks for sporting argyle and a pink polo shirt.
 As this is an after hours function, any Representative wearing appropriate casual attire and their Conference credentials (name badges) will be allowed to enter the Representative Dance.
 All participants must wear their Conference credentials in order to gain admittance to the Representative Dance.
 Please note that bags, cans, and bottles are not allowed in the dance.
 Representatives are expected to remain diplomatically courteous during the Representative Dance.
 AMUN reserves the right to expel any Representative acting in a discourteous manner.